ml-struct-bio/drgnai/README.md

 3. Navigate to localhost:6565 in your local browser to access the tensorboard interface.

-## Configuration ##
+## Advanced Configuration ##

-The behaviour of the algorithm can be modified by passing different values to `drgnai setup` at the beginning of the experiment.
+The behavior of the algorithm can be modified by passing different values to `drgnai setup` at the beginning of the experiment.
 However, only the most important parameters are available through this interface:

  - `--capture-setup` “spa” for single-particle analysis (default) or “et” for electron tomography